webscraperio/web-scraper-documentation/docs/Selectors/Text selector.md

 The regular expression attribute can be used to extract a substring of the text that the selector extracts.
-When a regular expression is used the whole match (group 0) will be returned as a result  [www.regexr.com] [regex-site] is a great site where you can learn about regular expressions and try them out.
+When a regular expression is used the whole match (group 0) will be returned as a result.

+[www.regexr.com] [regex-site] is a great site where you can learn about regular expressions and try them out.

 Here are some examples that you might find useful: